 8.1 All outbreaks and sporadic cases of food poisoning and suspected food poisoning are investigated, including potentially serious infections such as typhoid, paratyphoid, dysentery and E. coli 0157.
 Officers work in close liaison with the Consultants in Communicable Disease Control, Public Health doctors and nurses of the Health Protection Agency to protect the public health of people who live and work in or visit the City.
 Joint guidelines have been produced to ensure that all cases of infectious disease are investigated thoroughly.
-Reciprocal training is carried out to train professionals for both Regulation & Enforcement and the Health Protection Agency.
+Reciprocal training is carried out to train professionals for both Regulation and Enforcement and Public Health England.